FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 1. Drag a Kafka producer node onto Canvas.
 2. Selected added Kafka configuration.
-3. Click on that node and add the topic that we have created, set the key as `downtown, set the partition number as 0.
+3. Click on that node and add the topic that we have created, set the key as `downtown, and set the partition number as 0.
 (The partition index starts from zero)
 4. Drag an inject node onto Canvas.
-5. Set `msg.payload` to `$floor($random() * 100)` as JSON expression and set the inject node to send payload automatically after a specific interval of time.
+5. Set `msg.payload` to `$floor($random() * 100)` as a JSON expression and set the inject node to send payload automatically after a specific interval of time.

 !["Configuring kafka producer"](./images/using_kafka_with_node-red_kafka_producer.png "Configuring kafka producer")

 ## Receiving data from Kafka topic
-In this section, we will be creating consumer that will subscribe to listen downtown area temperature data.
+In this section, we will be creating a consumer who will subscribe to listen to downtown area temperature data.

 1. Drag the Kafka consumer node onto Canvas.
 2. Selected added Kafka configuration.
 3. Click on that node, add the topic that we have created, and enter partition 0 from which it will read temperature data. (partition index starts from zero)
-4. Add the Change node onto the Canvas and set `msg.topic` to `msg._kafak.key` and `msg.payload` to `$number(msg.payload)` because the Kafka custom node we are using is converting number data into a string. (consumer returns a kafak object containing information related topic’s partition from data received, a key which we have set in the producer section to recognize data, and other information)
+4. Add the Change node onto the Canvas and set `msg.topic` to `msg._kafak.key` and `msg.payload` to `$number(msg.payload)` because the Kafka custom node that we are using is converting number data into a string. (consumer returns a Kafka object containing information related topic’s partition from data received, a key which we have set in the producer section to recognize data, and other information)
-5. Add ui-chart node on to Canvas and select the created group in which the chart will render.
+5. Add the ui-chart widget onto Canvas and select the created group in which the chart will render.
-6. Connect Kafka consumer node’s output to change node’s input and change node’s output to chart node’s input.
+6. Connect the Kafka consumer node’s output to the change node’s input and the change node’s output to the ui-chart widget’s input.

 !["Configuring kafka consumer"](./images/using_kafka_with_node-red_kafka_consumer.png "Configuring kafka consumer")

 !["Changing payload received from Kafka consumer"](./images/using_kafka_with_node-red_change_node.png"Changing payload received from Kafka consumer")

-Repeat the same steps to create producer and consumer for the rest of the two areas suburban and industrial, ensuring to set partitions 1 and 2 for, as we have already assigned partition 0 to the first producer created.
+Repeat the same steps to create producer and consumer for the rest of the two areas suburban and industrial, ensuring to set partitions 1 and 2, as we have already assigned partition 0 to the first producer that we have created.

 ## Deploying the flow
 Our temperature monitoring system is now complete and ready for deployment.
 To initiate the deployment process, locate the red 'Deploy' button positioned in the top right corner and navigate to `https://<your-instance-name>.flowfuse.cloud/dashboard`